andrew-wilkes/go-cms/docs/HowItWorks.md

 It's best to have a look at the `content.go` source code to see all of the available tokens and the code that produces the associated content.
 It includes recursive functions and slice magic.

 ### settings
-This package is responsible for CRUD operations on application settings.
-At this moment, the actual settings that will be available are undefined.
+This package is responsible for storing user credential verification data and the session id and expiry.
+And maybe Dashboard info such as the project name.

 ### user
 This package is responsible for user login and status features.